n:m Phase-Locking of Coupled Oscillators with Nonlinearities in Coupling Strength and Heterogeneity: Derivation

 \subsection{Phase-Isostable Reduction}

-To reduce the system into a set of lower-dimensional equations, we transform \eqref{eq:1} into phase coordinates using the chain rule \cite{wilson2020phase}, similar to how we applied the chain rule in \eqref{eq:phase0}:
+To reduce the system to a set of lower-dimensional equations, we transform \eqref{eq:1} into phase coordinates using the chain rule \cite{wilson2020phase}:

-where $\mathcal{Z}_i$ is the general phase response function valid for stronger perturbations of the limit cycle beyond the linear regime \cite{wilson2020phase}.
+where $\mathcal{Z}_i$ is the general phase response function valid for stronger perturbations of the limit cycle beyond the linear regime in \yp{perturbation strength $\ve$} \cite{wilson2020phase}.
 Note that the solution $X$ ($Y$) may be expressed purely in terms of phases $\theta_X$ ($\theta_Y$) and isostables $\psi_X$ ($\psi_Y$), but we keep \eqref{eq:phase_0X} in terms of $X$ and $Y$ for notational compactness.